47ng/sceau/README.md

 2. Hash and sign each file into a manifest
 3. Inject some metadata, like:

+- A [URL to the JSON schema](https://raw.githubusercontent.com/47ng/sceau/main/src/schemas/v1.schema.json) of the resulting file, serving as a version identifier
 - The current time
 - A permalink to the sources _(see [CI usage](#ci-usage))_
 - A permalink to the build process _(see [CI usage](#ci-usage))_